 By involving a court, the parties hand over the agenda to someone else.
 If those parties decide to mediate or use a form of dispute resolution, such as collaborative law, then they retain control of the agenda.
 They do not need to learn to the use the grid system.
 They can drive, together wherever they want to go.
 It might be that the trip takes longer, with unusual stops on route, but it will have been their journey, which they can hopefully conclude together when they choose.
 Pat Conroy wrote “Once you have traveled, the voyage never ends, but is played out over and over again in the quietest chambers.
 The mind can never break off from the journey”.
 At the start of collaborative proceedings clients are often asked to consider how they wish to be able to reflect on their divorce.
-This quote reminds us all of the importance of considering the legacy of a divorce on all passengers involved.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+This quote reminds us all of the importance of considering the legacy of a divorce on all passengers involved.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.